Tomin1/oggopus-embedded/oggopus-embedded/README.md

 License
 -------
 This crate is BSD licensed.
-See COPYING for more infomation.
+See COPYING for more information.
 Dependency crates have their own licenses.